VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

     G90
     ```

-11. Copy and paste the current y-coordinate into the `params_park_y:` of the config file of the current toolhead
+11. Copy and paste the current y-coordinate into the `params_park_y:` of the config file of the current tool-head

 12. Save it